acrolinx/secure-tunnel/README.md

 ### Target Audiences

-* System administrators who want to analyze problems that their users face when connecting to Acrolinx.
+* System administrators who want to analyze the problems that their users face when connecting to Acrolinx.
 * Solution engineers who need to enable connections to the Acrolinx Platform in unusual scenarios.